Things you should know

 Describe your style.

 I would describe my style as honest.
 It is not pretty, nor ugly.
-It is, for a lack of better words – documentary and laid back.
+It is, for a lack of better words – storytelling, candid and laid back.
 I try to capture the day as it unfolds and stay true to the emotions during the day.
 I am a very introverted type of photographer.
 Trying to be as inconspicuous possible.
 I do not urge people to pose, but if someone asks me for a photo, I will take it.
 My goal is for you to relax and enjoy the day, while I try to capture those precious fleeting moments that you will show your children and grandchildren in the years to come.

 How do you prepare for a wedding?